 Queen's in the News Archive

-Bruce Gilley (Political Studies) comments on the upcoming election in China in the Globe and Mail.
+Ned Franks (Political Studies) comments on what is believed to be the first “whipped abstention” in parliamentary history in the Globe and Mail.

 Reena Kukreja (Women’s Studies) comments on a group of films by Deepa Mehta called 'The Elements Trilogy' in the Kingston Whig-Standard.

 David Mitchell (VP Advancement) comments on the Conservative government’s use of ‘North Star’ analogies in last week’s Throne Speech in the Globe and Mail.